fluffyloopy/Line-sticker-downloader/README.md

 You will be notified whether animated stickers are available, and prompted for your desired download.

 animated png files arent supported in many so you'd be better off not using unless it's in web browsers or you could use node-js.
 Animation png's include animated and popup stickers you download.

+# Getting animated Gif files
+If you want to get gif versions of apng, install [Node](https://nodejs.org/en/download/) and use the `sticker_dl_new.py`.
+If you dont want gif and is fine with apng, continue using `sticker_dl.py`.
+Type `npm install -g all-apng2gif` and once it's done installing, you can start using `sticker_dl_new.py`.
+This is just a workaround until i find a way to use or make something to convert apng to gifs.

 # Download options
 png: static stickers only.